This post is also available in Romanian.

 - If you choose a half-board accommodation (breakfast and dinner), then skip lunch and eat instead many fruits (coconuts, bananas, papayas, mangoes, passion fruit, avocados, pineapples etc.).
 Or buy cheap lunch from a supermarket or even a local fresh food market, rather than from an overpriced cafe or restaurant.

-You may find below a couple of structured categories that cover many points of interest related to the Seychelles.
-This information is a combination of our own experiences and feedback after having two trips there and other useful details gathered from several external sources.
+The information below is a combination of our own experience and other useful details gathered from several external sources.
 Make use of this information and start planning your own tailor-made, ideal holiday to the Seychelles ♥

 The Seychelles is an archipelago (115 islands) located in the Indian Ocean at 1,600 km (1,000 mi) of the African shore.